This profile provides CUPE members with information about the sector they work in from a national perspective.

 CUPE PSE members work in a wide variety of positions.
 We represent academic workers and support staff alike.
 Academic workers include instructors, researchers, teaching assistants and lab techs; support staff work in grounds and building maintenance, libraries, food services, caretaking, information technology, clerical support and administration.

 Before COVID-19 struck, more than 430,000 people worked at universities, colleges, vocational and trade institutions in Canada.
-CUPE is a major union in universities, representing approximately 29 per cent of all non-faculty employees.
+CUPE is a major union in universities, representing non-faculty employees.
 CUPE has far fewer members in colleges, but we have a significant number of college members in BC and Quebec.

 Despite overwhelming evidence that investing in PSE makes sense for Canada’s social and economic well-being, both provincial and federal governments are persistently underfunding PSE.